Japanese Language Courses

 The goal of this Japanese course is to introduce the fundamentals of the sound systems, one of the three: 46 letters of Hiragana, some Kanji, vocabulary and basic phrases for everyday situations.
 It is designed for people new to the Japanese language and those who are looking into relearn.
 Students will learn proper greetings, counting, time, calendar, verb conjugations, locations and more.
 This class is designed for adults and youth ages 15 and older.

-Sessions – Winter 2026
+Sessions – Summer 2026

 Japanese II